 It’s sometimes easy to feel that to do faith at home we need lots of resources and materials.
-I’m very into having specific items to do faith at home activities.
-I love my Godly Play sets for sharing Bible stories and playing with as we explore where we are in the stories.
+I’m very into having specific items to do faith at-home activities.
+I love my Godly Play sets for sharing Bible stories and playing with them as we explore where we are in the stories.
 However, I believe that most of us have everything we need to get going, and as we go we can add the things we need.
 Once we get going, it’s easier to see what resources will really be most useful to us.
-So here’s some of my ideas on how we can use what we already have at home to do faith at home.
+So here are some of my ideas on how we can use what we already have at home to do faith at home.

 This might sound scary or unrealistic, but I really believe that as parents we are the most potent resource in our homes for doing faith at home.
 Children are far more likely to do what they see us doing than what we tell them.
 We all absorb behaviours and attitudes from our parents, both good and bad, and repeat them in our adult lives unless we intentionally choose not to.
 This means we need to be what we want to see.
 Challenging, but essential.

 Food is a brilliant way to bring people together, and nowhere more so than in our home.
 Meals together are a fab place to share high and low-lights of our day and to pray, to share Bible stories together and chat about where we see ourselves in the story.
 Food comes into most Jewish rituals, a good example being Passover, and is obviously part of our sacred meal of bread and wine.
 All this lends itself to regular food times being spiritual occasions, times when we encounter Jesus at our table.